aamsur/xfers-sdk/JavaScript/README.md

   <div id="xfers_elements"></div>
 ```

-Next step, initialize the components by adding the following javascript into the same `<body></body>` section:
+Next step, initialize the components by adding the following javascript into the same `<body></body>` section.
+This is required on all the pages that uses the Xfers SDK

 ```html
 <script type="text/javascript">